Introduction to Structural Insulated Panel Kit Homes

 These extra benefits include being more durable and difficult to damage, which makes them ideal for investment rental properties, it is also water resistant, insect resistant, mould resistant and the extra safety of being almost impossible to burn.

-Panelock’s designs feature the use of one of the greenest building products on the planet as the internal and external sheaths or linings, Mgo board or magnesium oxide board making 100mm thick wall panels with an internal core of EPS.
+Panelock’s designs feature the use of one of the greenest building products on the planet as the internal and external sheaths or linings, BFC board or Bamboo Fibre Cement board making 100mm thick wall panels with an internal core of EPS.

 Structural insulated panel kit homes look like any other home both inside and out , the main difference is in the performance.